efchatz/pandora/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This is a red team tool that would assist in gathering credentials from different password managers.
 They are separated into three categories, Windows 10 desktop applications, browsers, and browser plugins.
+In this release (v0.5), the tool supports 14 password managers, and 18 different implementations (e.g., the tool could extract credentials either from the desktop app, or the browser plugin).
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Built With

-This section should list any major frameworks/libraries used to bootstrap your project.
-Leave any add-ons/plugins for the acknowledgments section.
-Here are a few examples.

 * [![C++][C++]][C-url]